Java Puzzle 1: Oddity

 int i = 123456;

-x += i; // Contains a hidden cast!
+The compound assignment compiles without error: x += i; // Contains a hidden cast!

 You might expect the value of x to be 123,456 after this statement executes, but it isn’t; it’s 7,616.
 The int value 123456 is too big to fit in a short.
 The automati- cally generated cast silently lops off the two high-order bytes of the int value, which is probably not what you want.
+The corresponding simple assignment is illegal because it attempts to assign an int value to a short variable, which requires an explicit cast:

 x = x + i; // Won’t compile - "possible loss of precision"